gdams/adoptium/content/blog/adoptopenjdk-jfrog-io-has-been-deprecated/index.md

 - **Reliable Security Updates**: packages.adoptium.net is actively maintained, and security updates are promptly applied to address any vulnerabilities discovered within Temurin binaries.
 This ensures that you have the latest patches and fixes to safeguard your applications.

+- **New Java Versions**: packages.adoptium.net hosts new versions of Eclipse Temurin, providing new Java APIs and functionality that improves productivity and capabilities for your Java applications in line with the Java platform specifications.

 - **Long-Term Support**: packages.adoptium.net hosts long-term support (LTS) versions of Eclipse Temurin, providing stability and extended maintenance for your critical applications.
 This is particularly valuable for production environments that require ongoing support and bugfixes.

 The documentation for switching to these new packages is available in our [Linux Installer Guide](/installation/linux/).

 ## A final thank you

-The project would like to express their gratitude to [jFrog](https://jfrog.com/artifactory/) for their ongoing sponsorship of both the old (and new) Artifactory instances.
+The project would like to express their gratitude to [jFrog](https://jfrog.com/artifactory/) for their ongoing sponsorship of both the old (and new) Artifactory instances over many years.
 Without the help of companies like jFrog, it would be impossible to offer the variety of services that we do.
 For our full list of infrastructure sponsors see our [Sponsors List](/sponsors).